jonnonz1/nz-statute-book/acts/public/2020/fuel-industry-act-2020.md

   (d) prescribing the maximum percentage for the purpose of section 18.
 (2) The Minister may make a recommendation under subsection (1) only if— (a) the Minister has consulted any fuel industry participants that the Minister considers are likely to be significantly affected by the regulations; and
-  (b) the Minister is satisfied that the regulations are necessary or desirable after having regard to the purpose of this Act.
+  (b) the Minister is satisfied that the regulations are necessary or desirable after having regard to the purpose of Parts 1 to 3.
 (3) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Subpart 3 — Consumer information requirements